PapaRascal2020/eloquent-ai/README.md

 The aim of this project is to create a package where switching the AI provider does not mean a huge rewrite of code.

-This will be achieved by created a common syntax for calling different models/ai similar to eloquent.
+This will be achieved by created a common syntax for calling different Ai's and change models in a way that is similar to eloquent.
 Examples of the syntax are at the bottom of this readme.

 > [!CAUTION]